AISingher/Scripts/README.md

 # Scripts
-Messing around with some popular API's: reddit,twitter
+Messing around with some API's for popular websites: reddit,twitter